Alter-Ego Kate Kane May Actually Be A Jewish Lesbian In CW ‘Batwoman’ Remake

 — Deadline Hollywood (@DEADLINE) July 17, 2018

-Kate Kane is described as a out lesbian with “a passion for social justice and a flair for speaking her mind” by Variety.
-She aims to fight crime in Gotham, but also struggles with her own insecurities.
+Kate Kane is described as an out lesbian with “a passion for social justice and a flair for speaking her mind” by Variety.
+She aims to fight crime in Gotham but also struggles with her own insecurities.

-“Supergirl” will also be developing a transgender character for it’s upcoming fourth season.
+Supergirl will also be developing a transgender character for its upcoming fourth season.

-Forbes notes that the “Batwoman” re-vamp would be the third show that is Batman focused without actually featuring the main character.
+Forbes notes that the Batwoman re-vamp would be the third show that is Batman focused without actually featuring the main character.

 “DC views Batman as an ‘A-List’ draw,” the publication wrote.
 “One that is only allowed to exist in its films.
 The TV side of things has to be satisfied with Batwoman, Robin, and teenage Bruce Wayne.”